 While the pandemic abruptly shut corporate offices and forced employees to take their work home, a majority would prefer to remain working remotely (or, at the very least, have the option to do so) and employers are taking note:

 Three in five U.S. workers who have been doing their jobs from home during the coronavirus pandemic would prefer to continue to work remotely as much as possible, once public health restrictions are lifted.
 In contrast, 41% would prefer to return to their workplace or office to work, as they did before the crisis.
 (Gallup)

 Diversity and inclusion.

-We know now that the protests from the summer put a lot of pressure on companies to unveil their plans to increase diverse hires, but what does this mean for job seekers?
+We know now that the social justice movements put a lot of pressure on companies to unveil their plans to increase diverse hires, but what does this mean for job seekers?

 Diversity hiring trends are now more of a priority than ever, and companies are setting direct quotas in an attempt to meet those goals.
 Not only will this practice paint them in a more positive light, a study conducted by McKinsey showed that companies with more inclusivity in their staff and on their executive board performed (financially) better than those without.

 Specifically, in tech, marginalized groups such as women, people of color, and other underrepresented populations will continue to have more opportunities.
 That’s not to say that you can skate by without reputable skills, though; doing your research, asking pointed questions, and finding companies that align with your values is still as important as it ever was.

 No hiring manager can keep up with an influx of applications, which is why more companies are turning to automated recruiting practices and softwares to weed out less desirable candidates.
 But this process of automation doesn’t end at the application: